JongtaekChoi/github-action-appetize/README.md

 # Upload app to Appetize action

-This action upload built app to Appetize.io.
+This action upload an built app to Appetize.io.

 ## Inputs